Months of QA, completed in hours with OwlityAI.

 Impact

-• Proper prioritization: Teams don’t need to double-check the priorities the tool has assigned.
+• Proper prioritization: Teams don’t need to double-check assigned priorities anymore — a hallmark of the latest trends in software testing that automate risk-based decisions.
 Once tuned correctly, the tool outputs trusty labels so that teams can zero in on high-risk ones.

 • Cost and risk reduction: Early detection of defect-prone modules reduces late-stage rework and related costs.